Antonio Percassi: Atalanta player

-Percassi made his debut as a footballer for the Atalanta when he was seventeen.
-His sports career ended when he was 23, when he left to pursue his career as an entrepreneur.
+Percassi made his debut as a footballer for the Atalanta, when he was seventeen.
+His sports career ended at 23, when he left to pursue his career as an entrepreneur.

 Atalanta owner

-In June 2010, Antonio Percassi returned as president (chairman) of Atalanta, a position he held from 1990–1994.
+In June 2010, Antonio Percassi returned as president (chairman) of Atalanta, a position he held from 1990 to 1994.

 Business career

 This marked the beginning of the Percassi activities in the retail field, and a thirty-year collaboration with the Benetton family.
-Over the years Percassi headed the development of the most important brands, United Colors, Zerdodici, Sisley, and Playlife, in the Italian and international markets.
+Over the years, Percassi headed the development of the most important brands, including United Colors, Zerdodici, Sisley, and Playlife in the Italian and international markets.

 The collaboration with Benetton was the first major partnership responsible for the growth of Percassi.

-Other collaborations in the retail development field include those with the Swatch, Nike, Levi, Calvin Klein, Guess, and Tommy Hilfiger brands, in addition to luxury brands such as Gucci, Ferrari and Ralph Lauren.
+Other collaborations in the retail development field include those with the Swatch, Nike, Levi, Calvin Klein, Guess and Tommy Hilfiger brands, in addition to luxury brands such as Gucci, Ferrari and Ralph Lauren.

-In 2012, Percassi bought Madina, the historic make up brand founded in 1993 by Intercos, and Percassi founded Womo, the men’s body care brand.
+In 2012, Percassi bought Madina, the historic make up brand founded in 1993 by Intercos, and Percassi founded Womo, the men's body care brand.

 In 1997, Antonio Percassi has also ventured into the cosmetics market with the brand Kiko Make Up Milano, with the help of his son Stefano.
 The Kiko brand has a prestigious reputation and experienced rapid international expansion.